Anti-Human Data Analysis

 Humans deserve to be treated with the dignity that comes with being a living human being.
 It is “cheap”, naïve, and inhuman to toss people’s entire lives into boxes and judge them about it.
 People have an entire spectrum of motives for taking the actions that they do.
 And sometimes they have no choice to be put into a certain category.
 Automatically treating someone as “guilty” for a data point, say a black mark about their credit history, doesn’t give them any option to explain or appeal that decision.

 You are nothing in a dataset beyond the set of characteristics put in there about you.
 And you can’t add context, change it, or in many cases, even view it!
-No human will hear your story about the context behind that late night credit purchase at the cookie shop and be able to wrangle the machine to go easier on you – from the data point of view, you are now a late-night sweets muncher prone to a hundred medical problems, so your life insurance policy will cost more, and there is nothing more to say.
-There is no human reasoning to provide checks and balances in a digital system that is unable to properly represent human lives, personality, motives, actions.
+No human will hear your story about the context behind that late night credit purchase at the cookie shop and be able to wrangle the machine to go easier on you – from the data point of view, you are now a late-night sweets muncher prone to a hundred medical problems, so your health insurance policy will cost more, and there is nothing more to say.
+No amount of human reasoning or oversight to provide checks and balances changes the fact that the digital system is unable to properly represent human lives, personality, motives, actions.
 This is not an ethical way to treat human beings.

 Unverified and false data